osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 ## Adapter configuration

-For the MQTT adapter to start data collection, configure the following:
+To start data collection for the MQTT adapter, configure the following:

 - Data source: Provide the data source from which the adapter should collect data.<br> For more details, see the data source topics [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
 - Data selection: Select MQTT items to which the adapter should subscribe for data. <br> For more details, see the data selection topics [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration).